 Len's career began in 1978 in IT management positions at BP, Metro Cash and Carry, and Gencor.
 He joined First National Bank as GM of IT in 1986.
 Followed by three years as MD of Microdata and as an Executive Director at Datakor Holdings.

 Later, Len was appointed Managing Director of Nedbank's Group Operations in 2003.
 Then he was MD of Nedbank's Group Technology and Support Services (GTSS) in August 2004.
 That then incorporated the Shared Services with 16,000 staff.

-Len joined Transaction Capital in January 2012 as Group CIO.
-His responsibility was for Bayport and Chairing the IT Steerco for the Transaction Capital Group.
+At Absa, Len created a 5-year Strategic Technology Plan for the group.
+Next, he articulated the required technology plans and initiatives necessary to create and support the needed underlying technology for their One Absa Strategy.
+After Absa, Len joined Transaction Capital in January 2012 as Group CIO.
+Responsible for Bayport and Chairing the IT Steerco for the Transaction Capital Group before leaving for Telkom South Africa.
 Len was appointed to Telkom South Africa as Group CIO.
 He became a member of Telkom Group EXCO from 1 November 2013 until 31 March 2018.

 The CIO Council

 The CIO Council of South Africa is a local initiative.
 Their objective is to provide a platform for CIOs and IT Decision makers from Businesses, Governmental Institutions, and NGOs.
 The aim of the council is to share knowledge and experience.
 In 2009, The CIO Council was initiated by some of the CIO alumni together with Microsoft South Africa.
 Many of the top CIOs in business and Government have registered.